kurodaritsu/kurodaritsu/README.md

 I'm not active in Github as much as others but I do post some data analysis and cool insights when I found one.
 I also use this to finish my homework and activities as part of our requirements.

 ---
-### Support

-If you appreciate my works that I upload in GitHub, you can simply support by starring my repositories :)

----
 ### Statistics
 [![Frizu's Github stats](https://github-readme-stats.vercel.app/api?username=KaidenFrizu&hide=commits,stars&count_private=true&show_icons=true&custom_title=Statistics)](https://github.com/anuraghazra/github-readme-stats)
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=KaidenFrizu&hide_title=true&hide=jupyter%20notebook)](https://github.com/anuraghazra/github-readme-stats)